 On the 2nd January 2017 I flew to Krakow to begin a research project exploring the Jewish narrative in Poland and Ukraine, an area that was rich in Jewish culture.
-This would be the first of multiple trips to Poland to explore different aspects of the project, ranging from capturing the bleak landscapes to memorial reunions to forensic archeological field trips.
+This would be the first of multiple trips to Poland and Ukraine to explore different aspects of the project, ranging from capturing the bleak landscapes to memorial reunions to forensic archeological field trips.
 Below is the journal I kept as I travelled around the country.